FirebaseExtended/reactfire/docs/use.md

 ## Access the current user

 The `useUser()` hook returns the currently signed-in [user](https://firebase.google.com/docs/reference/js/firebase.User).
-Like the other ReactFire Hooks, you need to wrap it in `Suspense` or provide a `startWithValue`.
+Like the other ReactFire Hooks, you need to wrap it in `Suspense` or provide a `initialData`.

 ```jsx
 function HomePage(props) {